 The Noridian Supplier Contact Center can only answer general questions about the Recovery Auditor program.
 Medicare suppliers are advised to contact the Recovery Auditor directly with questions or comments concerning Recovery Auditor activities.

-Recovery Auditors review claims on a post payment basis.
-They identify specific issues they want to pursue, however are limited to claims approved through the CMS "new issue review" process.
+How Does the Program Work? - Recovery Auditors review claims on a post payment basis.
+They identify specific issues they want to pursue, however, are limited to claims approved through the CMS "new issue review" process.

-View contact information including website, address and email are provided
+Contact – Performant Recovery, CMS and Noridian - View contact information including website, address and email

-View the three types of Recovery Auditor reviews and the action suppliers should take.
+Types of Reviews - View the three types of Recovery Auditor reviews and the action suppliers should take